 Annette E. Clark is Professor of Law and Dean Emerita at Seattle University School of Law.
-She received her M.D. with Honors from the University of Washington's School of Medicine and her J.D. summa cum laude from the Seattle University School of Law, Professor Clark joined the School of Law faculty in 1989.
-In addition to her duties as a faculty member for the past 34 years, she is a long-time administrator, having served for ten years as Associate Dean and then Vice Dean, overseeing the academic program, including the curriculum and centers and institutes, as well as the faculty.
-She was the Interim Dean at Seattle University School of Law from 2009-2010, a Visiting Scholar at The George Washington University Law School for Fall 2010, and Dean and Professor of Law at the Saint Louis University School of Law from 2011-12.
+She received her M.D. with Honors from the University of Washington's School of Medicine and her J.D., summa cum laude (first in class), from Seattle University School of Law.
+Professor Clark joined the School of Law faculty in 1989 immediately upon graduation.
+In addition to being a faculty member for the past 34 years, she is a long-time administrator, having served for ten years as Associate Dean and then Vice Dean, overseeing the academic program, including the curriculum and centers and institutes, as well as the faculty.
+She was the Interim Dean at Seattle University School of Law from 2009-2010, a Visiting Scholar at The George Washington University Law School in 2010, Dean and Professor of Law at the Saint Louis University School of Law from 2011-12.